Bloomberg’s branding is a con

 In this sense, Bloomberg’s branding may be the most tactical of his competitors.
 Pete Buttigieg’s brand emphasizes his “heartland” roots; Amy Klobuchar recently joked that her brand colorway was cribbed from ranch dressing; Elizabeth Warren’s is rooted in FDR-era visuals and type.
 But by using a friendly lowercase sans serif, along with punctuations of cobalt against a more traditional navy, the Bloomberg campaign is strategically creating value associations that wouldn’t be there otherwise (he’s Mike, a working guy!).

 Okay, so the branding is kind of a con.
 But is it effective?
-Bloomberg is currently polling second or third in the top three national polls.
-Surely that owes more to the $450 million he has spent on ads than to his folksy branding.
-But the branding is a neat mirror of the campaign’s bigger assumption: that voters are too dense to see what’s really in front of them.
+Bloomberg is currently polling among top candidates in three national polls.
+Surely that owes more to the $450 million he has spent on ads than to his branding.
+But the Bloomberg campaign is unique in that the branding could be seen as part of his strategy to build some sort of progressive coalition; whereas campaigns like Warren or Buttigieg use brand to reflect who the candidate is, the Bloomberg campaign is using its brand to fill in the gaps for who he is not.

+We’ve reached out to the Mike Bloomberg 2020 campaign and they have not yet responded to request for comment.